mhvk/screens/docs/examples/single_screen.rst

 ************************************

-This tutorial describes how to generate synthetic data corresponding to a single one-dimensional scattering screen.
-The schematic below shows roughly what the screen in this examplewill look like.
+This tutorial describes how to generate synthetic data corresponding to a single-dish observation of a pulsar whose radiation is scattered by a single one-dimensional screen.
+The schematic below gives an overview of the system in this example, showing how beams of radiation go from the pulsar to Earth via the different images on the scattering screen.

 .. plot::